ral-stevens/CPE631Final/README.md

 * ROS – Melodic
 * The simulation environment is not guaranteed to work with any other ROS or Ubuntu environment.
 ### Pre-requisites:
 1. C++11 compiler which is basically gcc/g++.
-Please check the version of gcc to make sure your installed version can support this feature.
 2. Gazebo-ROS packages, which should come with a Desktop-full installation of ROS Melodic.
 ### Running Instructions:
 1. Suppose you have made a catkin workspace named `catkin_ws`.
 1. Once you are finished with all the dependencies, you can git clone this package from github into your ROS workspace and `catkin_make` it.
-Once you download it, shut down your machine and restart it before you run catkin_make.
     ```shell
     cd ~/catkin_ws/src
     git clone --recurse-submodules https://github.com/ral-stevens/CPE631Final.git